rekrut/leanModal.js/README.md

 ## Options

-In the spirit of keeping things simple, there are only three options involved: vertical position of the modal element in relation to the document body (default is 100px from the top), the overlay opacity (default is 0.5), and a close button option (default null).
+In the spirit of keeping things simple, there are only ~~two~~ three options involved: vertical position of the modal element in relation to the document body (default is 100px from the top), the overlay opacity (default is 0.5), and a close button option (default null).
 You can override these defaults by passing your desired values to the function, like so:

 ```javascript
 $("#trigger_id").leanModal({ top : 200, overlay : 0.4, closeButton: ".modal_close" });